MicrosoftDocs/bot-docs/articles/nodejs/getstarted.md

 ---
-title: Create a bot with the Bot Builder SDK for Node.js | Microsoft Docs
+title: Create a bot with the Bot Builder | Microsoft Docs
-description: Learn how to create a bot with the Bot Builder SDK for Node.js.
+description: Create a bot with the Bot Builder SDK for Node.js.
-keywords: Bot Framework, Bot Builder, SDK, Node.js, get started
 author: kbrandl
 manager: rstand
 ms.topic: get-started-article